 Volunteer to Check-in with Senior Citizens.

 Maine State Senate and House candidates are looking for volunteers to help make check-in calls to senior citizens in Maine who may be the most at-risk in this public health crisis, and connect them to resources they might need.

-State Delegates: Participate in Remote Elections May 29-31
+State Delegates: Participate in Remote Elections THIS WEEKEND

 State delegates elected at caucuses or at county vacancy elections will have the chance to participate in remote elections for delegates to the Democratic National Convention, presidential electors, Maine’s DNC Representatives, and Democratic State Committee members.
-State delegates (and alternates who may be eligible for upgrade to state delegate) must check-in on May 27 or 28 online or by phone to participate.
-Voting will open each morning at 8:00 AM, beginning Friday, May 29, and close each evening at 8:00 PM.
+Check-in has now closed, but voting opens May 29 at 8:00 AM!
+Voting will open each morning at 8:00 AM and close each evening at 8:00 PM.
 There are elections May 29, May 30, and May 31 that state delegates should plan to cast their votes in.